 - 1. Develop customized employment services that match individuals' abilities with job opportunities. - 2.
 Provide access to assistive technology that can help individuals with disabilities perform job tasks. - 3.
 Educate employers about the benefits of hiring individuals with disabilities and provide support for workplace accommodations. - (e) Increase total number of newly registered apprentices annually. - 1.
 Offer tax credits, subsidies, or grants to employers who start and maintain apprenticeship programs. - 2.
-Streamline the registration process to make it easier for employers to set up apprenticeship programs. - 3.
-Conduct workshops and seminars to educate employers about the benefits of apprenticeships and how to implement them. - 4.
-Launch targeted marketing campaigns to raise awareness about the benefits of apprenticeships among both employers and potential apprentices. - 5.
-Partner with community organizations, schools, and local governments to promote apprenticeship opportunities. - 6.
-Share testimonials and success stories from current and former apprentices to highlight the program's benefits. - 7.
-Establish mentorship programs to support apprentices throughout their training. - 8.
-Provide career counseling services to help potential apprentices understand the opportunities available and the steps to get started. - 9.
-Offer additional support such as transportation, childcare, and housing assistance to remove barriers to participation. - 10.
-Expand apprenticeship programs into non-traditional industries such as healthcare, IT, and green energy. - 11.
-Focus on recruiting underrepresented groups, including women, minorities, and individuals with disabilities. - 12.
-Develop flexible training models that can accommodate different learning styles and schedules. - (f) Increase registered apprenticeship programs.
-Same as above. - (g) Increase registered pre-apprenticeship programs.
+Conduct workshops and seminars to educate employers about the benefits of apprenticeships and how to implement them. - 3.
+Launch targeted marketing campaigns to raise awareness about the benefits of apprenticeships among both employers and potential apprentices. - 4.
+Partner with community organizations, schools, and local governments to promote apprenticeship opportunities. - 5.
+Share testimonials and success stories from current and former apprentices to highlight the program's benefits. - 6.
+Establish mentorship programs to support apprentices throughout their training. - 7.
+Provide career counseling services to help potential apprentices understand the opportunities available and the steps to get started. - 8.
+Offer additional support such as transportation, childcare, and housing assistance to remove barriers to participation. - 9.
+Expand apprenticeship programs into non-traditional industries such as healthcare, IT, and green energy. - 10.
+Focus on recruiting underrepresented groups, including women, minorities, and individuals with disabilities. - 11.
+Develop flexible training models that can accommodate different learning styles and schedules. - (f) Increase registered apprenticeship programs. - Same as above. - (g) Increase registered pre-apprenticeship programs.
 Same as above.

 - (h) Increase percentage of 12th grade secondary career and technical education enrollment. - 1.
 Host information sessions for students and parents to explain the benefits of CTE programs, including career opportunities and potential earnings. - Train school counselors to actively promote CTE programs and guide students in selecting relevant courses. - Use social media, school websites, and local media to highlight success stories and the advantages of CTE programs. - 2.
 Partner with local businesses and industries to provide students with real-world experiences through internships, apprenticeships, and job shadowing. - Invite industry professionals to speak at schools about career paths and the importance of technical skills. - 3.
-Provide robust career counseling services to help students understand the pathways available through CTE programs. - Establish mentorship programs where current CTE students and alumni can guide and support new enrollees. - Provide robust career counseling services to help students understand the pathways available through CTE programs. - o Establish mentorship programs where current CTE students and alumni can guide and support new enrollees. - 4.
+Provide robust career counseling services to help students understand the pathways available through CTE programs. - Establish mentorship programs where current CTE students and alumni can guide and support new enrollees. - Provide robust career counseling services to help students understand the pathways available through CTE programs. - Establish mentorship programs where current CTE students and alumni can guide and support new enrollees. - 4.
 Offer scholarships and grants specifically for students enrolling in CTE programs. - 5.
 Create recognition programs to celebrate student achievements in CTE, such as awards ceremonies and certificates. - (i) Build talent pipeline for targeted new and emerging industries of focus by assisting individuals to earn credentials that directly support the sector.